Scripps Research scientists make annual Highly Cited Researchers list

 Chemistry

-- Phil Baran, PhD, chemistry professor and Dr. Richard A. Lerner Endowed Chair
+- Phil Baran, PhD, professor of Chemistry and Dr. Richard A. Lerner Endowed Chair

 Baran investigates methods that drive the scalable, sustainable production of natural organic molecules into viable therapies while avoiding traditional process barriers.

-- Jin-Quan Yu, PhD, chemistry professor and Bristol Myers Squibb Endowed Chair in Chemistry
+- Jin-Quan Yu, PhD, professor of Chemistry and Bristol Myers Squibb Endowed Chair in Chemistry

 Yu has led ground-breaking research into powerful new chemical techniques that are used across drug discovery and materials science.